Fork me on GitHub

 • The library name, often in a format such as groupId:artifactId.

-• The library version.
+• The library version, usually following semantic versioning.

 • A clear description of the project.